Natan Yavlinsky

-Natan Aronovich Yavlinsky (Натан Аронович Явлинский; 13 February 1912 – 28 July 1962) was a Russian physicist in the former Soviet Union who invented and developed the first working tokamak.
+Natan Aronovich Yavlinsky (Натан Аронович Явлинский; 13 February 1912 – 28 July 1962) was a physicist in the former Soviet Union who invented and developed the first working tokamak.

 Early life and career

-Yavlinsky was born to a family of doctors on 13 February 1912 at Kharkiv (then Kharkov), Russian Empire.
+Yavlinsky was born to a Jewish family of doctors on 13 February 1912 at Kharkov, Russian Empire.
 Grigory Yavlinsky, an economist and politician, is related to him.
 He underwent professional technical school (PTU) in 1931 and finished an engineering degree in 1936 at Kharkiv Polytechnic Institute (then Kharkiv V.I.
 Lenin Polytechnic Institute).
 As a student, he worked in the Kharkiv Electromechanical Plant.
 He became a member of the Communist Party of the Soviet Union (then All-Union Communist Party) in 1932, but was removed from the party in 1937.
 His exclusion from the party also cost him his work at the Moscow Power Engineering Institute (founded as Correspondence Power Engineering Institute).
 While little is known about his removal from the party, his membership and his position was restored in 1939.
 He would continue working in the institute until 1948, when he would obtain his Candidate of Sciences, the Soviet equivalent of a Doctor of Philosophy degree.
 Also by 1948, Yavlinsky became a senior associate of the USSR Academy of Science.